 * Please Destroy Any Material Dated Prior to October 2016 *

 Duo performances of legendary pianist and conductor Leon Fleisher with internationally renowned pianist Katherine Jacobson have received accolades from music's most respected critics.
 The duo performs in recital and with orchestras around the world.

-In the 2015-2016 season the duo will play recitals across the United States and abroad including appearances at Tanglewood, Music Academy of the West, Gretna Music, the University of Nevada and on tour in China.
-The duo will also be heard performing Mozart’s Concerto for Two Pianos in F Major (K. 242) with the Shanghai Symphony Orchestra in Shanghai, China.
+In the 2016-2017 season the duo will play recitals across the United States including appearances in Lexington KY, Birmingham AL, St. Paul, MN and Baltimore, MD.
+The duo will also be heard performing Mozart’s Concerto for Two Pianos in F Major (K. 242) with the Charleston (SC) Symphony Orchestra.